 I held your hand as you sighed, chest heaving caving and rising, that old cadence, that old chestnut rag.
 "God is a bastard, a true SOB," I told you, patting at the sweat breaking beads on your brow.
 "Your mother won't tell me about it, because vows and such."
 But I can see it, in the … Continue reading Dominion

-"It makes my panties wet, When you get literary like that" So I locked eyes with her, And slowly mispronounced… “Proust"
+"It makes my panties wet, When you get literary like that" So I locked eyes with her, And out rolled...
+"Proust"